balena-os/balena-os/pages/docs/custombuild.md

 * the resinOS-specific software features,
 * deployment-specific features (i.e. settings to create SD card images or self-flashing images)

-The following documentations walks you through the steps of creating such a Yocto package.
+The following documentation walks you through the steps of creating such a Yocto package.
 Because of the substantial difference between the hardware of many boards, this document provides general directions, and often it might be helpful to see the examples of already supported boards.
 The list of the relevant repositories is found the end of this document.

 ### Board Support Repository Breakout

-The resin-`<board-family>` repositories use [git submodules](https://git-scm.com/docs/git-submodule) for including required Yocto layers from the relevant sub-projects.
+The `resin-<board-family>` repositories use [git submodules](https://git-scm.com/docs/git-submodule) for including required Yocto layers from the relevant sub-projects.

 The root directory shall contain 2 directory entries: